OpenDDS/OpenDDS/docs/news.d/cmake-build.rst

 .. news-rank: 10
 - OpenDDS can now be built using CMake for most common scenarios.

-  - This is still considered somewhat experimental as it doesn't support :ref:`all the scenarios that a MPC-built OpenDDS currently can <cmake-known-limitations>`.
+  - This is still considered somewhat experimental as it doesn't support :ref:`everything that an MPC-built OpenDDS currently can <cmake-known-limitations>`.
-  - See :ref:`cmake-building` for how to build OpenDDS using CMake and other details.
+  - See :ref:`cmake-building` for details.

 .. news-rank: 0
 .. news-start-section: CMake Config Package